Bathurst, New Brunswick: Attractions

-Bathurst is home to the Acadie–Bathurst Titan of the Quebec Major Junior Hockey League.

-Bathurst is home to the Bathurst Bears of the Eastern Canadian Basketball League.

 Government and politics

 Bathurst has a Mayor–council form of government, with seven at-large councillors.
 Elections are held quadrennially in May, as are all since 2004 local governments in New Brunswick.
 Mayor Fongemie won over a field of four candidates with 3,064 votes; the next candidate garnered 1,831 votes.
 In 2016, 21 candidates put their names on the ballot.
 The minimum number of votes needed for election was 2,347.
 Councillor Stever won more votes than the Mayor.

 At the 2014 New Brunswick general election, 4,367 residents of Bathurst West-Beresford elected Brian Kenny, while 4,431 residents in Bathurst East-Nepisiguit-Saint-Isidore chose Denis Landry.
 Both are member of the New Brunswick Liberal Association, and both are cabinet ministers in the Brian Gallant government.

-Bathurst is a part of the Acadie—Bathurst federal riding, and represented since 2015 in Ottawa by Liberal Party of Canada member Serge Cormier.
+Bathurst is a part of the Acadie—Bathurst federal riding, and represented since 2015 in the House of Commons of Canada by Liberal Party of Canada member Serge Cormier.

+Bathurst is the county seat of Gloucester County, New Brunswick.
+As such it is home to the county court house and houses much of the province's regional administration.